 The curriculum focuses on core professional skills such as entrepreneurship and firm management, working together and collaboration, the art of negotiation, client development, community leadership, industry trends, and developing your future within the practice.
 The selected scholars to the leadership program are responsible for planning and participating in each of the individual sessions.
 The program will be kicked off by a “Boot Camp” session to introduce the participants and to develop the curriculum for the year.

 Sessions are typically held on the first Friday of every month, from 12:00pm – 5:00pm, September through May.
 Year-specific schedules are published under the “Schedule” tab.
-Applications for the 2020 Class will open Spring of 2019.
+Applications for the 2020 Class will open the Spring of 2019.

 Commitment to the Program

-The program’s success is directly related to the attendance by the participants and therefore attendance is mandatory.
+The program’s success is directly related to attendance by the participants and therefore attendance is mandatory.
 Each participant of the program will be required to sign an Agreement Form that will require a signature from one of the participant’s principals of their firm.
 Provided due notice to the Executive Committee, with extenuating circumstances, each scholar will be allowed one excused absence.
 If two sessions are missed, a fine of $50 will be sent to the participants firm.
 A further absence will result in an additional $50 fine and expulsion from the program.

 Attendance is mandatory for all scholars at the first meeting of the group “Bootcamp” as well as the final session and closing reception.